Alumni Home

 Bedford Community Stadium Current Fundraising Efforts

-4. Become an active member of the Bedford High School Alumni Association.
+3. Become an active member of the Bedford High School Alumni Association.
 We are a group of BHS graduates and others who are interested in the well being of Bedford High School.
-We meet the fourth Monday of each month at 7:00 p.m. at Bedford High School in Room B-6.
 No membership fee is required and membership is open to everyone whether you are a Bedford graduate or not.
+Click here for more info concerning the BHS Alumni Association.
 Click here to download a membership form.

 Click here to download a printable copy of the "Bedford Community Stadium Clubs" form.